-Conditions have been included herein requiring the lighting to be revised as stated and reviewed by the City prior to certification of the DSP.
+Conditions have been included herein requiring the lighting to be revised as stated, excluding low voltage and low to the ground lighting, and reviewed by the City prior to certification of the DSP.

 (5) The City is supportive of the applicant's request for a variance to the D-D-O Zone standard to support deeper front porches, as the percentage is within five percent of requirements and is consistent with variances supported by the City for previous applications.
 Front porches as proposed in this application provide a sense of place, eyes on the street, and is consistent with housing characteristics of existing homes within the Historic District.